policy security incidents modified Tue Oct 18 2022 08:53:34 GMT-0400 (Eastern Daylight Time)

 Reporting and Responding to IT Security Incidents

-Immediately report lost or stolen computer devices (including mobile devices) to IT support and the ULPD.
+- Immediately report lost or stolen computer devices (including mobile devices) to ITS support and the ULPD.
 The ISO will follow up to determine if there are information security issues related to sensitive or regulated data.

 - Attempt to stop any further damage from an IT security incident by disconnecting the computer from the campus network (do not turn the computer off).